act-rules/act-rules.github.io/_rules/aria-required-context-role-ff89c9.md

 ## Accessibility Support

-- User agents do not all have the same accessibility tree.
-Particularly the method of deriving which element owns which other elements varies between browsers.
-This can lead to different results for this rule, depending on which accessibility tree is used as input.
-- `aria-owns` has limited support in some user agents.
+- Given the variance in the representation of accssibility tree object model between different Some user agents and assistive technologies, the support for deriving [owned by](#owned-by) relatioship is **inconsistent**, thereby yeilding different results for this rule.
+Some examples of inconsistencies include, but are not limited to: - Varied and incoherent support for the `aria-owns` attribute.

 ## Background